Frequently Asked Questions (FAQs)

 Can the fiscal cliff be avoided, and who can help stop it?

-California has invested billions of dollars in modernizing and expanding transit systems across the state to attract more riders, but without a new source of state operating assistance to keep the buses, trains, and ferries running, some agencies will be forced to make deep service cuts that will strand existing riders, harm the economy, and deter new riders from choosing transit over driving.
+California has invested billions of dollars in modernizing and expanding transit systems across the state to attract more riders, but without a new source of state operating assistance to keep the buses, trains and ferries running, some agencies will be forced to make deep service cuts that will strand existing riders, harm the economy, and deter new riders from choosing transit over driving.

 How much money is needed to keep Bay Area buses, trains, and ferries running without interruptions?